Skip navigation

 Create the Microsoft 365 Application in Duo

-Locate the entry for Microsoft 365 with a protection type of "2FA with SSO self-hosted (Duo Access Gateway)" in the applications list.
+2. Locate the entry for Microsoft 365 with a protection type of "2FA with SSO self-hosted (Duo Access Gateway)" in the applications list.
 Click Protect to the far-right to start configuring Microsoft 365.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.

 Ensure that users logging in with basic authentication through Duo are not also required to complete Azure MFA.
 If a policy applied to the basic auth users enforces Azure MFA, basic auth through the Duo Access Gateway fails, preventing mailbox access.